xn-projects/financial_dashboard/README.md

 ### Dashboard Tabs

-The interactive dashboard contains five tabs:
+The interactive dashboard contains **five tabs**, each answering a specific analytical question:

 1. **CCP & LTD by Company**
-   - Time series of liquidity vs. debt for each company.
+   Line charts showing the dynamics of **cash, cash equivalents & marketable securities (CCP)** and **long-term debt (LTD)** for each company.
+   Allows comparison of how liquidity reserves and debt burdens have evolved from 2019 to 2023.

 2. **Debt Coverage Ratio**
-   - Ratio of CCP to LTD — a measure of financial resilience.
+   Time series of the **CCP/LTD ratio**.
+   A key indicator of financial resilience: the higher the ratio, the more capable a company is of covering its debt with liquid assets.

 3. **Financial Resilience Heatmap**
-   - Quarter-by-quarter CCP/LTD ratios across companies.
+   Heatmap of **CCP/LTD ratios per quarter** across all companies.
+   A quick way to identify periods of risk (low ratios in red) and resilience (higher ratios in green).

 4. **Debt vs Liquid Assets (latest)**
+   A **bubble chart snapshot** of the most recent reporting quarter:
+   - X-axis: liquid assets (CCP).
+   - Y-axis: long-term debt (LTD).
-   - Bubble chart snapshot: liquidity vs. debt by company segment.
+   - Bubble size: relative company scale.
+   Highlights how companies are positioned in terms of liquidity versus debt.

 5. **Debt vs Liquid Assets (all)**
-   - Animated bubble chart across time, showing evolution.
+   A **bubble chart** showing the **evolution of CCP vs LTD over time**.
+   Users can **select a specific quarter** and see how companies shift between high-risk and resilient zones over time.

 ---